Few smooth d-polytopes with n lattice points: Polarized toric varieties and lattice polytopes.

-A lattice polytope is smooth if and only if the if the associated projective toric variety $X$ is smooth (see for example \cite[Section 2.1]{Fulton}).
+A lattice polytope is smooth if and only if the associated projective toric variety $X$ is smooth (see for example~\cite[Section 2.1]{Fulton}).
 Moreover, every ample line bundle on a smooth toric variety is very ample.